Chris Ross (musician)

 Christopher James Ross is an Australian musician.
 He was the founding bass guitarist and keyboardist of hard rock band, Wolfmother, from 2000 to August 2008.
 His trademark stage antic is playing the keyboard at a slant or vertically.
-At the APRA Awards of 2007 Ross and bandmates, Myles Heskett and Andrew Stockdale, won the Songwriters of the Year category.
+At the APRA Awards of 2007 Ross and bandmates, Myles Heskett and Andrew Stockdale, won the Songwriter of the Year category.
 After leaving Wolfmother with Heskett, the pair worked as Doom Buggy, then they formed Palace of Fire (with Matt Blackman) in 2009.
 In 2011 Ross and Heskett formed Good Heavens with Sarah Kelly (ex-theredsunband).
 Ross was formerly a digital designer and has three children.

 Career

 Wolfmother (2000–2008)

 Ross grew up in Erskineville, New South Wales.
 In 2000 on bass guitar and keyboards, he formed a hard rock group with Myles Heskett on drums and Andrew Stockdale on vocals and lead guitar.
 After "years of jamming in anonymity", the trio released a self-titled extended play in 2004 under the name "Wolfmother".
 Aside from performing on the EP Ross also provided audio mixing and co-wrote the four tracks.
 The EP was a commercial success, reaching number thirty-five in the ARIA Singles Chart, and led to the band securing a record deal with Modular Recordings.